sysprog21/rnnoise/README.md

 Training process will generate the RNN model weight code file (default is `rnn_data.c`) and layer definition header file (default is `rnn_data.h`).
 They can be used to refresh the `src/rnn_data.c`, `src/rnn_data.h` and rebuild the rnnoise library and/or examples.

+## License

+`rnnoise` is freely redistributable under the revised BSD license.
+Use of this source code is governed by a BSD-style license that can be found in the `COPYING` file.